AdesinaMuiz/Personal-Finance-Tracker-Dashboard-Excel-Power-BI-/README.md

 ## Problem Statement

-Managing personal finances across multiple accounts and transactions can make it difficult to understand where money is coming from, where it is being spent, and see financial activity at a glance.
+Managing personal finances across multiple accounts and transactions can make it difficult to understand where money is coming from, where it is being spent, and understanding the overall financial activity at a glance.

 I wanted a single view that could answer, quickly:
 - How much am I spending vs earning, and is that trend improving or worsening?